perfana/perfana-gatling-workshop/docs/exercise-8.md

 </profile>
 ```

-> In this profile we tell Gatling to start the test injecting 1 user per second (initialUsersPerSecond), and ramp this load up to 2 users per second (targetUsersPerSecond) in 60 seconds (rampupTimeInSeconds).
+> In this profile we tell Gatling to start the test injecting 1 user per 2 seconds (initialUsersPerSecond), and ramp this load up to 1 users per second (targetUsersPerSecond) in 60 seconds (rampupTimeInSeconds).
 The  load is then kept constant at 2 started users per seconds for 300 seconds (constantLoadTimeInSeconds)

 The values from the Maven profile are transferred to the Gatling inject API in the Setup.scala file: